tauster/Particle-Swarm-Optimization/README.md

 # Particle Swarm Optimization
-Particle swarm optimization algorithm tested on multiple non-convex functions
+#### _Particle swarm optimization algorithm tested on multiple non-convex functions_

+Two assignments covering a raw particle swarm optimization (PSO) model, and a hybrid method that incorporates MATLAB's `fmincon` function into the PSO algorithm.

 Running scripts:
 * For PSO.